Emulsifiers and the Gut Barrier

 You will find them listed under many names: Polysorbate-80 (also labelled E433), carboxymethylcellulose (CMC, or E466), lecithin (E322), mono- and diglycerides of fatty acids (E471), and carrageenan (E407).
 They appear in everything from low-fat yoghurt to protein bars, ready meals to plant-based milks.

-How they damage your gut
+How do emulsifiers damage your gut?

 Your intestine is lined with a layer of mucus roughly the thickness of a credit card.
 This mucus serves as a physical barrier between the trillions of bacteria in your gut and the single layer of epithelial cells underneath.
 It is the front line of your immune defence.